Definition of 'cauldron'

 Underneath it may be a seething cauldron of resentment.
 Times, Sunday Times (2010)But the seething cauldron of resentment that has been uncovered.
 Times, Sunday Times (2006)The woman was a seething cauldron of grievances against the man for whom she had sacrificed almost two decades of her life.
 Times, Sunday Times (2008)Nobody is napping, it is a cauldron of noise.
 Times, Sunday Times (2010)The identity of the person who will light the Olympic cauldron is being kept secret.
 Times, Sunday Times (2012)Tucked into the corner of the ground, the away end is a bubbling cauldron of noise and bravado.
-Times, Sunday Times (2008)I didn't boil a cauldron of dogs.
-Times, Sunday Times (2010)On top of that, they could have a taller Olympic cauldron.
+Times, Sunday Times (2008)On top of that, they could have a taller Olympic cauldron.
 Times, Sunday Times (2012)Lighting the Olympic cauldron, for instance.
-Times, Sunday Times (2012)Instead, dozens of the birds were burnt alive after deciding to perch on the Olympic cauldron.
-Times, Sunday Times (2011)From a large cauldron he dipped a small cup of liquid and said, "This cup represents the part of your brain you are using.
+Times, Sunday Times (2012)From a large cauldron he dipped a small cup of liquid and said, "This cup represents the part of your brain you are using.
 Love, Medicine and Miracles (1990)

 Trends of 'cauldron'